 Limitations and Challenges of Mandamus Petitions

-- Challenge discretionary decisions where the official has the freedom to decide,
+- Challenge discretionary decisions where the official has the legal authority to exercise judgment or choose among alternatives, as courts generally avoid second-guessing such decisions;

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.